alexmaciasleon/logiberto/README.md

 # Logiberto

-Logiberto syncs your access logs to an SQL database.
+Logiberto monitors, parses and syncs your access log files to an relational database so you can query the log data with SQL.

 ![Alt Perfectly structured access data](https://github.com/alexmaciasleon/logiberto/blob/main/logiberto-screenshot.png?raw=true)